Global Accessibility Awareness Day 2018

 We also have some great guides here on Nerdery.com, if you’re looking to create inclusive, accessible content, design for accessibility or integrate accessibility into your development process.

-This year will be the 7th GAAD, and it’s amazing to see how much awareness of accessibility issues — and the community around accessibility — has grown in that time.
-Here in the Twin Cities, both a11yTC and Accessibility Twin Cities have regular meetups to discuss accessibility — another good option if you can’t attend something today.
+This year will be the 7th GAAD, and it’s amazing to see how much awareness of accessibility issues — and the community around web accessibility — has grown in that time.
+Here in the Minneapolis region, both a11yTC and Accessibility Twin Cities have regular meetups to discuss accessibility — another good option if you can’t attend something today.
 And online, #a11y on Twitter and the A11yweekly newsletter are great sources of regular accessibility insights.

 Published on 05.17.18